Mathematics is both a key skill within school, and a life skill to be utilised throughout every person’s day-to-day experiences.

-Staff use the Maths No Problem programme to deliver their lessons (although other resources are used where needed).
+Staff use The White Rose Maths Power Maths programme to deliver their lessons (although other resources are used where needed).
 The class teacher is responsible for the mathematics planning for their class.
-Maths No Problem is recommended by the DfE for schools on the Teaching for Mastery Programme and is fully aligned with the 2014 English national curriculum.
-MNP textbooks and workbooks are designed using decades of research to ensure a deep, secure understanding of maths in learners of every attainment level.
+Power Maths is recommended by the DfE for schools on the Teaching for Mastery Programme and is fully aligned with the 2014 English national curriculum.
+Power Maths textbooks and workbooks are designed using decades of research to ensure a deep, secure understanding of maths in learners of every attainment level.

 The impact of our mathematics curriculum is that we establish an environment where maths is fun, purposeful and challenging, where it is OK to be ‘wrong’ because the learning journey towards finding solutions and confidently applying new knowledge, understanding and reasoning skills is most important.
 Our children take great pride in what they achieve and have a growth mind-set, which supports them in making measurable progress throughout their time here; their maths workbooks are packed with a range of learning outcomes showing rich evidence of fluency, reasoning and problem solving.